What is Priligy?

 - Seizures

 Most side effects are mild and temporary.
-Report any severe reaction to your doctor.

-Taking Priligy with other medicines
+Taking Priligy tablets with other medicines

 You must not combine Priligy with: